Drivers with Disabilities in Tennessee

 Disability placards are available to use whether you're a driver or a passenger.
 A disabled driver or passenger is a person who cannot walk more than 200 feet without assistance.
 It includes people with cardiac and lung conditions, as well as those who are confined to wheelchairs or use crutches.

 Permanent placards are valid for 2 years.
 Temporary placards are also available and are valid for up to 6 months.

 The specific time length for a temporary placard will depend on your condition and your doctor's orders.
 All applications must be completed by your doctor, and some doctors use their own forms to submit your information.

 When renewing a disabled placard, you must resubmit your medical certification.

 You may also apply for a specialty disabled license plate by submitting a completed Application for Disabled Person License Plate, Placard and/or Decal (Form RV-F1310301).

 There is no fee for plates to those who are permanently confined to a wheelchair; placards are also free if requested at the same time as the plate.

 Applications for disabled plates must be completed by your doctor, as well.

 Since each state has similar requirements for obtaining disabled parking placards, your Tennessee disabled parking placard should be valid in all states.
-However, we recommend checking ahead to make sure by referring to our Drivers with Disabilities section for the state to which you're traveling.
+However, we recommend checking with each state's DMV agency before you begin your travel.
 It's also wise to always carry a copy of your medical certification in the vehicle in case you need to provide documentation of your disability to an out-of-state authority.